mansigambhir-13/DocumindAI/README.md

 ## 🎯 Overview

-DocumindAI is a comprehensive **Retrieval-Augmented Generation (RAG)** system that transforms your documents into an intelligent, searchable knowledge base.
+DocumindAI is a comprehensive **Retrieval-Augmented Generation (RAG)** system that transforms your medical resource  documents into an intelligent, searchable knowledge base.
 Upload PDFs and images, ask questions in natural language, and get AI-powered answers with source citations.

 ### ✨ Key Features